blinjrm/blinjrm/README.md

-### Hi there 👋
+# Hi there 👋
-I recently completed the bootcamp in Machine Learning Engineering at Yotta Academy in Paris, where I conducted several projects on lead scoring and natural language processing.
+I am a full-stack machine learning engineer working at Grover.

-I have previously worked for 6 years in management consulting.
+I have previously been working for 6 years in management consulting, focusing on digital transformation, and transitioned to data science and machine learning following a coding bootcamp.

-**Get in touch**
+- 🚀 I’m currently working on improving model serving and transitioning to real-time inference
+- 🌱 I’m currently learning Rust & Kafka
+- 💬 Ask me about how businesses can deploy and scale ML models and maximize business value creation

+## Get in touch
 [![Linkedin Badge](https://img.shields.io/badge/-Jerome_Blin-3366CC?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/blinjrm/)](https://www.linkedin.com/in/blinjrm/)